ClementNerma/AutoDotFiles/README.md

 Many other software are included, and change from time to time depending on which tools I find the most intuitive and enjoyable to use.

-This project is mainly tailored for Debian in WSL 2, but should work fine on any Debian-based distribution.
+This project is mainly tailored for Ubuntu in WSL 2, but should work fine on any Debian-based distribution.

 ## Usage